Paneer korma

 Directions

-• Using a blender, puree the onion, garlic, ginger, and chili.
-Add a spoonful of water if needed.
+• Using a blender, puree the onion, garlic, ginger, chili, and oil.

-• Add curry powder, turmeric, cayenne, garam masala, cardamom powder, cumin powder, and brown sugar to the pan.
-Mix well so that the spices get well mixed into the puree and cook for about 1 minute.
+• Add salt to taste, turmeric, cayenne, garam masala, coriander powder, cumin powder, and brown sugar to the pan.
+Mix well so that the spices get well mixed into the onion and cook for about 1 minute.

-• Using the food processor puree the tomato and add to the pan.
+• Add the tomato puree to the pan.
 Allow it to cook on medium heat for about 4-5 minutes or until the oil starts to separate from the spice mix.

 Similar Posts